tryingtocodenovice/RetailAnalytics-Pipeline/README.md

 ## Data Source

 The primary dataset used in this project is sourced from the [Retail Rocket dataset](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset), which contains anonymized interaction data from an e-commerce website.
 The dataset includes information on events like views, cart additions, and purchases, as well as item properties such as category and price.
+Download the data source from this above link and store in data folder.

 ## Pipeline Overview